 Portugal’s Decline, Spain’s Rise

 By the mid-16th century, Portugal had begun to experience decline, in part because of the attempt to keep up with Spain.
 It became overextended.
 It had troops and a navy stationed around the globe.
-It was pressured by Spain in terms of religion, among other things.
-The Spanish kings wanted the Portuguese to expel their Jews and Moors.
-The Portuguese reluctantly did this.
-That was a mistake because it destroyed much of the old Portuguese middle class.
+The Spanish kings pressured the Portuguese, in terms of religion, to expel their Jewish and Moorish populations.
+The Portuguese reluctantly did this, and it became a costly mistake that destroyed much of the old Portuguese middle class.

 Learn more: The Growth of Catholic Religious Passion